 Our Service is committed to the safety, wellbeing, and support of all children in our care.
-From January 1st, 2019, the Reportable Conduct Scheme has been implemented in Victoria.
+From January 1, 2019, the Reportable Conduct Scheme has been implemented in Victoria.
 This aims to complement the Child Safe Standards and other existing child safety measures and ensure that timely reports are made and investigated should there be allegations against employees, volunteers, or visitors of the Service (State of Victoria [Commission for Children and Young People], 2018).
+Our Service promotes the wellbeing and safety of children and as an authorised Information Sharing Entity (ISE) will share information and respond to requests for information from other ISEs when relevant requirements for sharing are met under the Information Sharing Schemes (the Schemes) and MARAM.